Posted July 30, 2014Tweet

 Recently, the jobs report's importance has been magnified.
 This is because the Federal Reserve is actively stimulating the economy and its programs will continue so long as the economy requires it.

 One such program is QE3.
 Via QE3, the Fed actively suppresses U.S. mortgage rates to below-market levels.
-The Fed believes low rates are needed because low rates stimulate housing which, in turn, helps to create jobs in construction, retail, and banking.
+The Fed believes low rates stimulate the housing market which, in turn, helps to create jobs in construction, retail, and banking.

-The U.S. labor market is tightly tied with housing.
-Jobs provide households with income, confidence and capital.
-Confident persons are more likely to buy a home or relocate.
+The U.S. labor market is tightly tied to housing.
+Jobs provide households with income, confidence and capital; and, confident persons are more likely to buy a home or relocate.

-With a strong jobs report Friday, though, mortgage rates will rise.
-You get less house for your money in a rising rate environment.
+With a strong jobs report Friday, mortgage rates are expected rise.
+You get less house for your dollar when mortgage rates are up.
+It may be prudent to lock a mortgage rate today.

 Between 2008-2009, the U.S. economy fell into recession, catalyzed by the failure of Lehman Brothers; the near-collapse of mortgage lending; and the movement of Fannie Mae and Freddie Mac into conservatorship by the Federal Home Finance Agency (FHFA).